 Distractions and Disturbances

 Do you want them to shut you out, both literally and figuratively?
 Find illogical ways to interfere with their program.
 I’m being sarcastic, but what I’m really saying is: don’t do it.
-Instead give them the freedom to figure things out in their own time, supply the resource they need and get out of their way.
+Instead, give them the freedom to figure things out in their own time, supply the resources they need, and get out of their way.
 If not, they might close the office door so they won’t hear or see you.

 This may be why working independently usually works best for them.
 The need others may have to talk unnecessarily or worry about small, inconsequential details serves to frustrate them.
 So, working autonomously brings this temperament the most joy.

 Don’t get me wrong.
-They can work as part of a team too.
-Can is the ability to do and they can do it.
-But working alone gives the intellectual “wiggle room” to really solve problems without interruption or interference.
+They can work as part of a team, too.
+Can is the ability to do it, and they can do it.
+However, working alone gives the intellectual “wiggle room” to really solve problems without interruption or interference.
 They like that most of the time.

 Doing the same old thing the same old way…UGH!